Gear Review: Deuter Aircontact 50+10 SL Backpack for Women.

-EDIT: I had a chance to use it again during my two weeks hiking in Catalonia.
+EDIT: I had a chance to use it again during my two weeks hiking in Catalonia and then during summer hiking in Quebec and Iceland.
 I still love it!
-It seems like there is very little that can damage it – as I wrote earlier, I am not particularly gentle with it but it hardly shows any signs of usage.
-I am taking it again on my travels through Canada and Iceland over the summer – I hope it serves me as good as till now.
+It seems like there is very little that can damage it - as I wrote earlier, I am not particularly gentle with it but it hardly shows any signs of usage.

 Check out my other gear reviews and musings here.